 Research InterestsDr.
-Wright is a senior investigator (professor), and co-director within Geisinger's Center for Pharmacy Innovation and Outcomes and an adjunct professor within the department of pharmacy practice at Wilkes University.
+Wright is a professor, and co-director within Geisinger's Center for Pharmacy Innovation and Outcomes and an adjunct professor within the department of pharmacy practice at Wilkes University.
 Dr. Wright has taken his years of experience managing patients with chronic complex conditions within the veteran population to research focused on evaluating health outcomes and developing innovative delivery of health services.
 Dr. Wright’s research leverages technology to assist with recognizing and addressing medication adherence barriers and gaps in care.
 He is the principal investigator on an NACDS Foundation –supported grant studying new ways to combat medication non-adherence during the transitions of care by linking inpatient pharmacists to community pharmacists.
 In partnership with Merck, he directs a project designed to address medication non-adherence through a web-application launched from the electronic health record.
 Dr. Wright also leads a multidisciplinary coalition dedicated to reducing the impact of unused, unwanted and expired medications on public health (namely, drug addiction) and the environment through improved community awareness and increased convenience of proper medication disposal.

 - Wright EA, Steinhubl SR, Jones JB, Barua Pinky, Yan X, Van Loan R, Frederick G, Bhandary D, Cobden D. (2017, Apr.)
 Medication burden in patients with acute coronary syndromes.
 Am J Manag Care.
 2017;23(4).
 Full Text